akl-leul/physimulator/README.md

 **Q: "Missing dependency" error?**
 A: Try deleting `node_modules` and running `npm install` again.
 Version mismatches with `three` and `@react-three/fiber` can sometimes cause issues.

+**Q: Can I export data to CSV?**
+A: Not yet implemented in the UI, but you can access the `state` object in the console if you run in debug mode.

 ---